nselby/nselby.github.io/_posts/2016-09-16-Twitter-Tacticians-Meet-Clickbait-Writers.md

 <p>And as someone with actual experience, I can tell you flatly that you don’t have enough information to make any determinations about the appropriateness of Mader’s actions.
 You don’t. </p>

-<p>In fact, in the words of one legal expert, with years of experience as a police officer and as a lawyer, told me this:
+<p>In fact, in the words of <a href="https://twitter.com/policelawprof" target="_blank">Seth Stoughton</a>, who has years of experience as a police officer and as a lawyer: </p>

-“I lack sufficient information about the incident to render an informed opinion.
+	<blockquote>“I lack sufficient information about the incident to render an informed opinion.
 I could see the termination being entirely justified.
 I could also see the termination being complete BS and as cover for the officer who actually shot.
-Which one of those is correct depends on which set of facts you believe, and I don’t think there’s good reason for anyone to be comfortable with the conclusion that their set of facts is accurate.”</p>
+Which one of those is correct depends on which set of facts you believe, and I don’t think there’s good reason for anyone to be comfortable with the conclusion that their set of facts is accurate.”</blockquote>

 <p>If you have concluded anything different from what he and I have concluded, and what he stated so well, you’re letting your bias show.
 Because the truth of the matter is that I don’t know what happened there, and neither do you. </p>

+<p>There’s a great example a retired cop tells to make the point that any story we hear is a combination of 1) new information we’re learning and 2) other information that our brains “plug in” to fill in gaps: </p>

+<blockquote>Imagine an older woman who gets on a bus and walks unsteadily over to the seat reserved for handicapped and elderly patrons.
+But when she gets there, a young man is already sitting in that seat.
+He’s listening to headphones, doesn’t meet her eyes, and he doesn’t allow her to sit in the seat. <br /><br />

+Now, I want you to tell me how you feel about that scene. <br /><br />

+Most people condemn the young man, because their brains have constructed a story <em>around</em> the facts that I’ve given them.
+I didn’t tell you whether the young man is handicapped, his legs blown off by an IED while he was serving in Iraq.
+I didn’t tell you that the older woman was on her way to run a marathon.
+Those facts might radically change our opinion about the story, but here’s the crazy part - we didn’t have contrary facts when I first told you the story! <br /><br />

+I’m not changing the facts, I’m <em>adding</em> to the facts.
+When we imagine the older woman was infirm and the young man was being an ass, we’re adding our own facts – facts that we add because of our cognitive biases.
+Oh, and by the way – the reason the woman was walking unsteadily?
+The bus started moving. </blockquote>

+<p>How sure are you now?</p>

 <p>One good thing: the <a href="http://www.post-gazette.com/local/region/2016/07/25/ACLU-looking-into-Weirton-police-shooting/stories/201607250164" target="_blank">ACLU and the families are investigating</a>.
 Maybe, if the department is reasonable, we’ll get some facts about the investigation.
 One thing cops suck at?
 Telling people exactly what happened.</p>

+<p>--<br /> </p>